More from our team sites

-This Sunday, the Baltimore Ravens in Week 5 of the regular season.
+This Sunday, the Cleveland Browns take on the Baltimore Ravens in Week 5 of the regular season.
 To help preview this week's game, I reached out to Nathan Beaucage from Baltimore Beatdown and exchanged five questions with him.
-Enjoy!take on the
+Enjoy!

 Chris: "Is there any chance that Steve Smith will suit up on Sunday?
 Do you expect him to go?
 If Smith doesn't start, who will the Ravens' top receivers be and how much have they contributed in their careers?"